adamliuio/adam-notes-site/content/Wealth/Money/money.md

 title: Money
 ---

-Money is power.
+Money has many faces.
+It is power.

-Money is a great equaliser,

 ### Watch your language.